 How to get from Nusa Penida to the Gili Islands?

 If you’re planning a trip to both the Gili Islands and Nusa Penida, several fast boat companies connect the Gili Islands and the Penida Islands.
 One of the best options is Eka Jaya, which offers daily service between these islands.
-Eka Jaya uses spacious and comfortable fast boats equipped with four powerful engines so that you can travel quickly and comfortably.
+Eka Jaya utilizes spacious and comfortable fast boats equipped with four powerful engines, enabling quick and comfortable travel.
 The boats are 23 meters long and can accommodate up to 210 passengers.

 Eka Jaya fast boat departs from Nusa Penida at 10:30 am and stops at Padang Bai and Sengiggi before reaching the Gilis around 2 pm.
 On the return journey, you’ll leave Gili Trawangan at 11 am and arrive at Nusa Penida by 3 pm.